rustyeddy/rustyeddy.com/content/software/kanban.md

 ### Project Tracking and Kanban

-There are a lot ways to track project progress with _Project Management_ tools, we are going to make it really simple [Kanban Board](https://en.wikipedia.org/wiki/Kanban) type of card list.
+There are a lot ways to track project progress with _Project Management_ tools, we are going to make it super simple [Kanban Board](https://en.wikipedia.org/wiki/Kanban) type of card list.